Arnold Ehrlich: Works

-He also prepared textbooks to introduce students to rabbinic literature and prepared an anthology of aggadic passages representative of material that students might later have to study at the Emanu-El Theological School that he taught at.
+He also prepared textbooks to introduce students to rabbinic literature, and prepared an anthology of aggadic passages entitled "Rashe Perakim" representative of material taught at the Emanu-El Theological School.

-His poetic German translation of the Psalms had wide acclaim in its day, but this volume is now out of print and may be found only in large university libraries.
+His poetic German translation of the Psalms had wide acclaim in its day.
+Although this volume is now out of print, it is available digitally.
 His scholarly work is written in German because, prior to World War I, German was regarded as the language of Jewish scholarship.

-Unpublished notebooks can be found at the New York library of the Hebrew Union College-Jewish Institute of Religion.
+His unpublished notebooks can be found at the New York library of the Hebrew Union College-Jewish Institute of Religion.
 These notebooks are the addenda to the Randglossen.